School Committee - February 08, 2024

 When state standards change, companies get together and they revamp the materials majorly.

-So sometimes the new editions are pretty minor in their changes, and you can often at that time maybe keep some of the physical materials and just do replacements and update the online materials.
+So, sometimes the new additions are pretty minor in their changes and you can often, at that time, maybe keep some of the physical materials and just do, you know, replacements and update the online materials.

-So typically, you know, if it could happen where you can actually have some of the physical materials over five or six years, while still updating the online materials.
+So, typically, you know, if a, it could happen where you can actually have some of the physical materials over five or six years while still updating the online materials.

-So sometimes, again, it can be stretched out longer if they're always supplementing them in a way that keeps them updated, and if there haven't been major, major changes in state standards or approaches to teaching literacy.
+As far as literacy, it can be similar, but it depends on the nature of the materials and the way that they kind of supplement them in an ongoing way.
+So, sometimes, again, it can be stretched out longer if they're always supplementing them in a way that keeps them updated and if there haven't been major, major changes in state standards or approaches to teaching literacy.

-Christopher McConkey- value and have a life expectancy of five years or more, and so it sounds like the curriculums would potentially qualify under under that definition.
+And so, it sounds like the curriculums would potentially qualify under that definition.

-I had to actually...
-It's a good discussion to have at the Capitol table.
+It's a good discussion to have at the capital table.

 I know in Holliston, we did do that.

-It was something that was a little extraordinary, but we looked that we knew it was a five-year license, as well as materials that would easily last five years.
+It was something that was a little extraordinary, but we looked at it.
+We knew it was, you know, it was a five-year license as well as materials that would easily last five years.

-And the cost was definitely over the amount.
+And the cost was, you know, definitely over the amount.

-I think legally it can fit, but it's more of a policy in a local town as to whether or not they include that.
+I think it can fit.
+I think, you know, legally it can fit, but it's more of a policy in a local town as to whether or not they include that.

 Thank you.